scotthowson/ROG-STRIX-Z790-A-GAMING-WIFI-Intel-i9-13900k-RX-6800-XT-OpenCore-1.0.2/README.md

 A Hackintosh EFI & guide for macOS Ventura & Sonoma: Unveiling Soon! 🚀
  ![Alt text](desktop.png)

-Welcome to my Raptor Lake Hackintosh Repository!
+Welcome to my Raptor Lake and 13th Gen Intel Hackintosh Repository!

 Whether you're a seasoned Hackintosh enthusiast or a curious newcomer, this repository offers a meticulously curated guide, drivers, and tools, all rigorously tested and fine-tuned for seamless compatibility, stability, and peak performance.
 Trust me as your go-to source for maximizing your Raptor Lake-based Hackintosh system's potential!